Donard97/progress-bars/README.md

 ## Acknowledgments

- Thanks to Torc LLC for giving me the opportunitty to apply and create this little project.
+ Thanks to ShortPoint for giving me the opportunitty to apply and create this project.

 ## 📝 License
 This project is MIT licensed.